siueehacks/email-system/README.md

 SHEET_ID=<The ID of the Google Sheet You Want To Manage>
 ```

-To use the Google Sheets API, you will have to go into the Google Console and configure your project to use the sheets by following the instructions here: https://developers.google.com/sheets/api/quickstart/python

-You will also need to manually change which column you will want to retrieve data from in the code.
+You will need to manually change which column you will want to retrieve data from in the code, if the t-shirt data is located in a different column.